anthemion-org/ogle-web/README.md

 That’s a bit awkward, but I think the pluralization belongs in the root.
 It might be better to avoid abbreviations that end with ‘s’, or to pluralize these with ‘z’ instead.

 It is _never acceptable_ to use or change an abbreviation to avoid a name collision.
+If names collide:

-If names collide, you have failed to apply the prefixes correctly, or you have failed to include descriptive modifiers in your roots.
+- You have failed to apply the prefixes correctly (though possibly because you were forced to — see [Prefix exceptions](#####prefix-exceptions) above); or,

+- You have failed to include descriptive modifiers in your roots.

 ### Function parameter checks